yeyeye1583/NiTi-Ni-multilayer-film-impact/README.md

 -------------------------------------------------------------------------------
 This dataset provides molecular dynamics simulation input scripts, output data, and analysis results for shock wave propagation in Ni-NiTi multilayer thin films using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS).

-Simulations are performed using LAMMPS with the Modified Embedded-Atom Method (MEAM) potential for Ni-Ti interactions.
+Simulations are performed using LAMMPS with the second-nearest-neighbor modified embedded atom method (2NN-MEAM) potential for NiTi-Ti interactions.
 The dataset includes complete simulation workflows from energy minimization to shock loading phases.

 The simulation parameters include:
 - Initial temperature: 500 K